Yuhsuant1994/DataScienKnowledge/DecisionTree/decisiontree.md

-then we compute the **information gain** `Gain(S,A)=E(S)-SUM((|Sv|/|S|)*E(Sv)) ` we can see it as the Entropy of the node minus the sum of the Entropy subnode (percentage weighted), therefore the higher of the entropy the better.
+then we compute the **information gain** `Gain(S,A)=E(S)-SUM((|Sv|/|S|)*E(Sv)) ` we can see it as the Entropy of the node minus the sum of the Entropy subnode (percentage weighted), therefore the higher of the better.

 [continue with the video](https://www.youtube.com/watch?v=5aIFgrrTqOw&list=PLZoTAELRMXVPBTrWtJkn3wWQxZkmTXGwe&index=52)